 In a bowl beat granulated sugar and room temperature unsalted butter, until creamy.
 About 5 minutes.
 Then gradually beat in room temperature sour cream.
 Beat till well combined, about 1-2 minutes.

 In a small dish whisk together eggs and Vanilla Extract and Vanilla Bean paste.
-Gradually pour egg mixture into the butter mixture.
+Gradually pour the egg mixture into the butter mixture.
 Beat in well, scrape the sides of the bowl to make sure all the ingredients are well combined.

 Scrape the cookie dough onto a plastic wrap.
 Wrap it will well and chill overnight.

 Cut the chilled cookie dough in half.
 Return one half into the fridge so it doesn’t become too soft when left on the counter.
-Dust your work surface with an extra flour to prevent sticking.
+Dust your work surface with extra flour to prevent sticking.
 Use 1/4 inch rolling guides to roll the cookie dough into even thickness.
 Not sure what are rolling guides or which ones to use?
 Check my post Cut-Out Sugar Cookies.
 I talk about my favorite rolling guides, rolling pins there.

-Cut out cookie with a cutter of your choice.
+Cut out a cookie with a cutter of your choice.
 Transfer cookies onto a baking sheet lined with parchment.
 If needed dust off excess flour with a dry pastry brush if needed.
 Do you want to use sprinkles to decorate?
 Use this quick trick so sprinkles stick to the cookie dough.
 Mist unbaked cookies with water and then generously sprinkle with colored sugar or colored nonpareils sprinkles.

 CREATIVE COOKIE DECORATING WITH BUTTERCREAM FROSTING

 Many of you prefer soft buttercream frosting over royal icing.
-And so I decided to pair my soft sugar cookies with yummy and super easy to make Sour Cream Buttercream Frosting.
+And so I decided to pair my soft sugar cookies with yummy and super easy-to-make Sour Cream Buttercream Frosting.